-To cancel your pet insurance policy you'll need to submit your cancellation request in writing.
-This means you will need to post a signed cancellation request to your insurer, or you might be able to email or fax in your request.
+You'll need to submit your cancellation request in writing.
+This means that you'll need to post a signed cancellation request to your insurer, or you might be able to email or fax in your request.
 Most insurers won't allow you to cancel over the phone.

 Fed up with your current insurer?
 Might be time to switch